Why be a cop? There's lots of talk about the rewards of police work, but are careers in law enforcement really that great?

-The short answer is often, "Yes!"
-For all the inherent dangers – you put your life on the line each time you put on your uniform and strap on your weapon – there are some advantages.
-Benefits and pay tend to be good and secure, and there's a great deal of personal gratification involved with the job as well.
+The short answer is often "Yes!"
+For all the inherent dangers, there are a good many advantages to becoming a police officer.
+Benefits and pay tend to be good and secure, and there's a great deal of personal gratification involved in the job as well.

-Police Officers Have an Opportunity to Save Lives Every Day
+An Opportunity to Save Lives Every Day

 Police Officers Can Help People Make Better Choices

 Police officers often encounter people when they're at their worst.
-Drug addicts, gang members, thieves, spousal abusers and people who drive under the influence of alcohol or drugs are just a few examples.
+Drug addicts, gang members, thieves, spousal abusers, and people who drive under the influence of alcohol or drugs are just a few examples.

 A Police Officer's Job Is Never Routine

 Not only does each shift have the potential to be different from the last, but the opportunities to diversify your job tasks are usually abundant.
 Are you tired of patrol?
 Find out what's involved in transferring into investigations.
 Bored of investigating traffic crashes?
 Consider working toward becoming a K-9 officer.

 Police Officers Are Problem Solvers

-Officers often work with individuals in conflict to come up with mutually agreeable solutions.
+Officers often work with individuals in conflict to come up with often mutually agreeable solutions.
 With the advent of community-oriented policing, a great deal of police work now involves helping people solve problems to keep them out of the criminal justice system rather than put them in it.

 Police Officers Are Proud to Serve Their Communities